-- 1. To create the line: - In the map, select the line and then tap Auto stake / Project line. - Tap ≡ and select Auto stake / Project line and select the start and end points.
+- To create the line: 1. - In the map, select the line and then tap Auto stake / Project line. - Tap \equiv and select Auto stake / Project line and select the start and end points.
 When selecting points, select them from the map or tap ▶ for other selection methods.

-- 2. If required, define offsets.
-The projected line can be offset by a: - Horizontal offset applied left or right of the line - Vertical offset applied up or down from the line - 3.
-Tap Next. - 4.
-Enter values for the Point details, Position tolerance, and Settings or accept the default values.
-See Auto stake settings, page 15.
+- If required, define offsets.
+The projected line can be offset by a: 2. - Horizontal offset applied left or right of the line - Vertical offset applied up or down from the line - Tap Next. - Enter values for the Point details, Position tolerance, and Settings or accept the default values.
+See Auto stake settings, page 18.
+Position tolerance values refer to the tolerance when searching for the next position on the mine surface.
+Position tolerance in this context does not refer to the precision or accuracy of the measured point.
 Tap Next. - 5.
 Tap Next.